 SLT stimulates the spongy meshwork with a laser to allow more fluid to flow through it and out of your eye.
 More outflow results in lower IOP and less risk of damage to your optic nerve.

 The FDA-approved iStent procedure implants two stents in your eye during cataract surgery.
 The stents connect the back of your eye with the natural drainage in the front.

 The stents create two openings that bypass a blocked drainage meshwork.
 As a result, the iStent effectively reduces IOP in patients with open-angle glaucoma and could end your need for glaucoma medications.

 The stents get implanted during cataract surgery.
 Adding stents to your cataract surgery can treat both conditions with one procedure.

 Having glaucoma can seem scary, but it doesn’t have to be.
 But with regular visits to the eye doctor, you can catch it early and manage it.
 Have questions about glaucoma and how to treat it?
-Schedule an appointment at See Clearly Vision in Tysons, VA, Arlington, VA, or Rockville, MD to find out more!
+Schedule an appointment at See Clearly Vision in Tysons, VA, or Arlington, VA to find out more!